 One such measure is the development and implementation of the Sacramento Emergency Clean Air Transportation (SECAT) Program.
 The SECAT Program was created as part of the SIP effort to provide incentives to help on-road heavy-duty truck owners purchase technologies to reduce emissions in the SFNA in order to meet federal air quality standards.
+Although no longer part of the SIP, SECAT now continues as a regional effort to promote clean vehicle technology in the SACOG region by funding zero and near-zero emission heavy-duty vehicles.

 This document sets out the policies and guidelines of the SECAT Program.
-The SECAT Program includes a variety of options to help truck owners and fleet managers reduce emissions:
+The SECAT Program now focuses on zero emission heavy-duty vehicle purchases and replacement of existing vehicles with near-zero emission combustion vehicles to help truck owners and fleet managers reduce emissions according to federal Congestion Mitigation and Air Quality (CMAQ) guidelines.